Renee0801/Fan-Montiel/ProjectPlan.md

 Potential constraints include:
 - player and club names may not match exactly across the two sources
 - salary data and performance data may reflect slightly different reporting conventions
-- some players may have limited minutes which can distort totals
+- some players may have limited minutes which can distort totals.
+However, these players are likely to earn less because of their limited contribution.
+We will likely focus on the higher earners in the league throughout our project.
 - some important variables such as injuries or tactical role are not included

 ## Gap